JulianFerry/deep-music/README.md

    - Gets parsed as `$config` in the above preprocessing example.
    - Gets exported by the `training` stage, so that the data used for training can be reproduced.

-- Contains shell scripts to test the package locally, with docker and to deploy the docker image to google cloud.
+- Contains shell scripts to run the package locally, with docker, and to deploy the docker image to cloud.
   [Example: training scripts](https://github.com/JulianFerry/deep-music/tree/master/src/trainer/shell)